 4. Ghash (The Real Ghostbusters, 1986)

 Believe it or not, the Real Ghostbusters animated cartoon used to be widely popular.
 And for a cartoon based on a comedy about a business that catches and contains ghosts, we should expect some aspect of macabre.
-However, the episode Slimer, Come Home was a little bit darker than what my six year old self anticipated.
-I can still remember the howling growl of Ghash, calling the other poltergeists to him, “Come to me.”
-There was just something about the mouth on the stomach and the bubbling skin that kept me from eating pizza for at least week.
+However, the episode Slimer, Come Home was a little bit darker than what my younger self anticipated.
+I can still remember the howling growl of Ghash calling the other poltergeists to him, “Come to me.”
+There was just something about the Lovecraftian mouth on the stomach and the bubbling skin that kept me from eating pizza for at least week.

 5. Morph (X-men Animated Series, 90’s)